hpc-carpentry/hpc-shell/README.md

    [_includes/snippets](_includes/snippets).
 These snippets provide inputs and outputs that are host-specific and that are included automatically based on the configuration in the `_config.yml` file.
-   a.
-Code snippets are in files named `snippet_name.host_id` and are included automatically
-      when the lesson is built.
+   1. Code snippets are in files named `snippet_name.host_id` and are included automatically when the lesson is built.
 For example, if the `snippet_name` was `login_output` and the `host_id` was `ComputeCanada_Graham`, then the snippet file would be called `login_output.ComputeCanada_Graham`.
-   b.
-Code snippets are placed in subdirectories that are named according to the episode they
+   2. Code snippets are placed in subdirectories that are named according to the episode they appear in.
-      appear in.
 For example, if the snippet is for episode 01, then it will be in a subdirectory called `01`.